 When thinking about ways to jazz up your instant mashed potatoes, remember that jazzing up mashed potatoes is already a thing people try to do.

 Those same add-ins—chopped fresh herbs like chives or parsley, chopped cooked bacon, crumbled blue cheese, roasted garlic cloves and so on—will enhance the instant variety as well.
 Butter (not margarine) is a must, as is sour cream.

 Instant potatoes offer a couple of additional variables for you to play with.
 The instructions on the Bob's Red Mill bag call for you to bring water to a boil, then add butter and salt.
 You can substitute chicken stock—or any other stock, for that matter—for the water.

 The next step is to remove from heat and add cold milk.
 Again, here you have the opportunity to substitute cream, or evaporated milk, or buttermilk.

 Adding the Lumps Back in

-It turns out that the very best substitute for those little lumps of potatoes in your handmade mashed potatoes are... little lumps of potatoes!
+It turns out that the very best substitute for those little lumps of potatoes in your handmade mashed potatoes is little lumps of potatoes!